MV Salem Express: Final voyage

 On its final voyage, Salem Express sailed her usual 450 mi journey from Jeddah, Saudi Arabia, to Safaga, Egypt, which took around 36 hours; they intended to unload 350 passengers, before continuing then sailing north to Suez.
 This route had been the ship's standard schedule since 1988.
-The ship's departure had been delayed by two days in Saudi Arabia due to a mechanical fault.
+The ship's departure had been delayed by two days in Saudi Arabia due to a mechanical failure.
 The night of the sinking was stormy.

 The majority of passengers were Moroccan-French.
 Most were returning from pilgrimage to Mecca.
 Dives to the shipwreck confirm the "holiday" mood of the ship, with luggage packed with gifts for family members.
 Pilgrims returning from Mecca were dressed in fine clothes to celebrate.

 The ship ran aground on a coral reef between 6–10 mi offshore, after deviating from its planned route.
 The reef ripped a hole in the forward starboard bow, and knocked open the ship's bow door - allowing seawater into the car deck.
 RoRo ferries are extremely vulnerable once the car-deck is breached.

 The official record in Lloyd's Marine Casualties states:

 While approaching Safaga at midnight in rough weather, the Master took a short-cut which was not authorised for night passage.
 The ferry struck a reef and sank within 20 minutes.

 Initial reports claimed the ship had drifted off course in the high winds.
 This was supported by the ship's second officer, Khalid Mamdouh Ahmed, whose job it was to chart the course into the port – claiming no changes had been made.
 Cairo's state-owned radio quoted Samatour officials as saying the ship had veered off course in bad weather and that attempts had been made, apparently unsuccessfully, to warn it.
 Egyptian investigators said they had received no reports that the Salem Express deviated from its schedule.
 However, an alternative belief is that the ship was deliberately taken on a different route by the captain in an attempt at a short-cut, to reduce the travel time by several hours.
 This was reported by the Al Ahram newspaper.
 Captain Hassan Moro had commanded the ship since 1988 and was familiar with the waters, and was reportedly known for taking a shortcut between the Hyndman Reef and the coastline from the south, instead around the Panorama Reef from the north.
-The ship's departure had been delayed due to mechanical faults in Saudi Arabia by two days.
+The ship's departure had been delayed due to mechanical problems in Saudi Arabia by two days.
 Several crew members said the captain was in a hurry, Hassan recalled, and the ship's nurse Hanan Salah said the crew was hurrying in hope of getting a full overnight stop to rest at Safaga before continuing to Suez.
 This is the most widely reported story in secondary sources.